 There are some differences between the two models though.
 The biggest is that the V7 comes with Dyson's new "No-Touch" dirt emptying system.
-This allows you to push out dirt and dust using a lever, so clumps don't get stuck.
+This has an internal collar that effectively pushes dirt and dust out, so clumps don't get stuck.
 The V6 doesn't have this feature - it only has a simple trap door for emptying the bin.

 Differences: The vacuums have a very similar design, but the V7 has the more hygienic "no-dirt" emptying system.

 Surprisingly, the V7 actually has slightly lower suction power - at least when on regular mode (21 Air Watts compared to 28 for the V6).
 In MAX mode, both provide 100 Air Watts of suction.